 Just so you know, since the first three were very similar, we only used one of them – the second one.
 We selected that position because we had lots of other shots for her portfolio with great smiles.
 The close-up headshot also made her book and while I like the hair flip, it didn’t really have a place in her portfolio.

-Great photographs are the result of hard work, planning, exploration, mistakes and a little serendipity that is the result of all of those things.
+Great photographs are the result of hard work, planning, exploration, mistakes and a little serendipity.

 Let me show you another version of “working a shot”.